CallocGD/PyBroma/README.md

 - To go far beyond the scope of what broma is actually being used for such as reverse engineering.

 ## Cool When Pypi Release?
 I may not get to that due to the required 2FA stuff because scammers were using pypi to host malicious malware.
+I hear you can use a usb stick (thumbdrive) so know that I am thinking about buying up a few more usb sticks for this.

 # How To Install
 You need to clone this repository locally to install the library: